noahweber1/cloudGPT/README.md

 12. if the user runs cloudgpt without any arguments, show the help message
 13. autoscaling enabled for cost saving
 14. support for other large language models like Open Assistent
-15. use CloudGPT list to show all deployments
+15. use cloudgpt list to show all deployments
-16. CloudGPT delete to delete a deployment
+16. cloudgpt delete to delete a deployment
-17. CloudGPT update to update a deployment
+17. cloudgpt update to update a deployment
 18. Release workflow